 New fathers may qualify for up to two weeks' paid paternity leave

 - Eligibility criteria and the amount of statutory paternity pay are the same as for SMP.

 - Leave must end within 56 days of the birth.

 A mother can share her statutory maternity leave and pay with her partner

-- She returns to work early.
-The remainder of her entitlement can be shared as shared parental leave (and shared parental pay).
+- If she returns to work early, the remainder of her entitlement can be shared with her partner as shared parental leave (and shared parental pay).
 Each partner can take up to three blocks of leave.